EannaOCathainARM/Real-Time-Voice-Assistant/README.md

 * To disable KleidiAI, use `-PkleidiAI=false`.
 * To enable KleidiAI on an ABI where it is disabled by default, use `-PkleidiAI=true`.

+## LLM Framework

+The application supports multiple LLM backend frameworks.
+You can choose the desired backend at build time using the `llmFramework` Gradle property.

+Available options:
+* `llama.cpp` (default)
+* `onnxruntime-genai`

+You can specify the framework when building the app from the command line:
+> ./gradlew assembleRelease -PllmFramework=onnxruntime-genai

+If no value is provided, the default is used.
+> **NOTE**: The default value is defined in [gradle properties](gradle.properties) and can be modified
+> if a different framework is preferred by default.

 ## Custom LLM Configuration

-In addition to the default settings, this application allows you to provide custom configuration parameters for the LLM via a JSON-formatted file named `app/src/model_configuration_files/llamaConfigUser.json`.
+In addition to the default settings, this application allows you to provide custom configuration parameters for the LLM via a JSON-formatted file named `app/src/model_configuration_files/{LLM Framework Name}ConfigUser.json`.
 This file must contain the following mandatory keys:
 * `modelTag`: A string used as an identifier or tag for the model.
+* `userTag`: A string used as tag for the user.
+* `endTag`: A string used as tag to mark the end of the query.
 * `stopWords`: An array of strings.
 These words or tokens indicate when the LLM should stop generating text.
 * `llmModelName`: The filename of the LLM model to be used.
 * `llmPrefix`: A string acting as a prefix to the input text, typically providing context or instructions for the model.